 We primarily see children from birth through 16 years of age for occupational and speech therapy.
 Evaluations revolve around the concerns of the clients and their family members and include informal analyses in addition to standardized assessment, which research shows to be a better indicator of deficit and prognosis.
 A realistic treatment plan is developed with functional goals and will include a home program.
 We incorporate everyday activities and real world situations into the therapy sessions.
 Pathways Therapy Center staff will work closely with your child’s physician and other professionals that may also be serving your child.
 Treatment is provided one on one and sessions generally last 45 minutes to an hour.
 Session times may vary based on the child’s needs and response to intervention.

-We also serve persons of all ages for Craniosacral Therapy and Augmentative and Alternative Communication (AAC) Therapy services.
+We also serve persons of all ages for Craniosacral Therapy, Myofascial Release and Augmentative and Alternative Communication (AAC) Therapy services.

 Diagnoses that we treat include but are not limited to: